-Welcome to the 2022-2023 School Year!
+Welcome to the 2023-2024 School Year!
 It is important to share with you this Parent/Student Handbook, which will explain many of our procedures and guidelines.
 This handbook will provide a clear understanding of our expectations and practices, bridging the gap between home and school.

-In the handbook, you will find the specific guidelines for student expectations and an explanation of available services and various resources which you may find helpful.
-We would ask that you please use the handbook as a reference and tool.
+In the handbook, you will find the specific guidelines for student expectations and an explanation of available services and various resources.
+This handbook is a reference and tool specifically for parents and guardians.
 You will be asked to acknowledge that you have read through this handbook.
-In addition, your acknowledgement of this handbook grants specific permission for all travel between district buildings.
+In addition, your acknowledgement of this handbook which includes acknowledgement of the student code of conduct, grants specific permission for all travel between district buildings and access to the Parent Portal.